sbnh1/M1-Informatique-Recapitulatif/siteweb/lessonApp/public/notes/Can'tHelpFallingInLove.md

 ## Paroles Anglaises

 Wise men say
 Only fools rush in
-But I can't help
-falling in love with you

 Shall I stay?
 Would it be a sin
-If I can't help
-falling in love with you?

 Like a river flows
 Surely to the sea